foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/troubleshooting.md

 ## Dialogue subtitles get stuck on the screen longer after they played.

-This is a known issue with the mod [Fuz Ro D-oh](https://www.nexusmods.com/skyrimspecialedition/mods/15109?tab=bugs) that the author is aware of.
-Since it rarely happens and doesn't disrupt gameplay, I will be keeping the mod in TPF for the forseeable future until we no longer need it.
+~~This is a known issue with the mod [Fuz Ro D-oh](https://www.nexusmods.com/skyrimspecialedition/mods/15109?tab=bugs) that the author is aware of.
+Since it rarely happens and doesn't disrupt gameplay, I will be keeping the mod in TPF for the forseeable future until we no longer need it.~~

+**Fuz Ro D'oh was removed in TPF 4.0 Beta 7.**

 Check [issue report #41](https://github.com/foreverphoenix/the-phoenix-flavour/issues/41) for details and pictures.